23 April, 2020

 Part of: GS-III- Economy (PT-MAINS-PERSONALITY TEST)

 Steep fall in crude oil prices.
-Recently, May futures for the West Texas Intermediate (WTI) U.S. crude has plunged below zero and Brent crude futures has also witnessed a steep decline.
+Recently, May futures for the West Texas Intermediate (WTI) U.S. crude has plunged below zero and Brent crude futures have also witnessed a steep decline.
 A negative price implies that a seller would have to pay the buyer to hold the oil to be supplied.

 The International Energy Agency (IEA) is a grouping of major oil-importing countries which was created in 1974 by the members of the Organization for Economic Cooperation and Development (OECD) at Paris, France, following the Arab oil embargo of 1973 which had resulted in a dramatic rise in oil prices.
 It was established with a broad mandate on energy security and other issues about energy policy cooperation among the member countries.
 Long term supply, information transparency, security of supply, international energy relations, research and development were its focal points.
 However, today IEA has expanded and evolved to be at the heart of global dialogue on energy, examining the spectrum of energy issues to advocate policies and ensure affordability, reliability & sustainability of energy among its member countries.
 It has 30 member nations and only OECD nations are given membership to the IEA.
 All the OECD member states except for Chile, Iceland, Israel, Mexico and Slovenia are members of IEA.
 India became an Associate Member of IEA in 2017 while Mexico became the 30th member of IEA in 2018.
 The other Associate members, apart from India, are China, Brazil, Morocco, Indonesia, Thailand and Singapore.